 There are a variety of symptoms that may signal wet rot setting into your home’s wooden structures.
 Here’s some of the most common signs of wet rot that you may encounter:

-- Change in the wood texture—the affected area of the wood structure may feel soft and bouncy, almost like a sponge.
+- Change in the wood texture.
+The wood material may feel soft and bouncy, almost like a sponge.

 - When dry, the wood looks cracked and close to falling apart if touched.